Lovekus969/Development-journey-/README.md

  What are DOM Events?
 DOM events are actions or happenings that occur in the web page, which the browser can detect and respond to.
 For example, when a user clicks a button, moves the mouse, types on the keyboard, or submits a form, all these are called events.
 JavaScript can listen for these events and run some code when they happen.
 This makes the web page interactive.

+2 July 2025
+How Keydown Event Works in JavaScript. keydown is an event that triggers whenever a key on your keyboard is pressed down.

+              document.addEventLitesner("keydown", function(event) {
+                console.log("Key pressed:", event.key);
+              });